A Framework for Symmetric Self-Intersecting Surfaces: Computation of Outer Hull and Chambers

-with $\varphi \in \{ \frac{2\pi \cdot j}{23} \mid 0\leq j < 23\}$ and generated by which can be seen by matrix-multiplication and the addition theorem of $\cos$ and $\sin$.
-Label the $138$ faces $f_1$ to $f_{138}$, leading to $\binom{138}{2}=9453$ face pairs.
-There are exactly $6$ orbits of faces under the action of $G$, with representatives that we call $f'_1$ to $f'_6$.
-We can find all face pair intersections by the action of $G$ on pairs of the form $(f_i',f),i=1,\dots,6$.
-Hence, it suffices to test intersection on these orbit representatives as every intersection can be obtained by applying a group element on one of these face pairs (see Section \ref{sec:symmetry}).
-We retriangulate $f_1,\dots,f_6$ and then apply $G$ to obtain a retriangulation of the whole surface $X_{23}$.
-Transferring, i.e.\ applying group elements of $G$, can be done in linear time in the number of faces.
-Thus, we obtain an approximate speed-up in the order of $G$, so $23=|G|$.
-In Figure \ref{c23_explode}, we see an exploded view of the internal chambers of $X_{23}$.
+where $\varphi \in \{ \frac{2\pi \cdot j}{23} \mid 0\leq j < 23\}$ and it is generated by the rotation matrix which can be seen by matrix-multiplication and the addition theorem of $\cos$ and $\sin$.
+By labelling the $138$ faces by $f_1$ to $f_{138}$, we obtain $\binom{138}{2}=9453$ face pairs.
+There are exactly $6=\frac{138}{23}$ orbits of faces under the action of $G$, with representatives that we call $f_1$ to $f_6$.
+We can find all face pair intersections by the action of $G$ on pairs of the form $(f_i',f),i=1,\dots,6$, where $f$ is a face of $X_{23}$.
+Hence, it suffices to test intersection on these orbit representatives, as every intersection can be obtained by applying a group element to one of these face pairs (see Section \ref{sec:symmetry}).
+We retriangulate $f_1,\dots,f_6$ using \refalg{alg:triangulation} and then apply $G$ to obtain a retriangulation of the entire surface $X_{23}$.
+Transferring, i.e.\ applying group elements of $G$, can be achieved in time linear in the number of faces.
+Thus, we obtain an approximate speedup in the order of $G$, so by a factor of $23=|G|$.
+In Figure \ref{c23_explode}, we see an exploded view of the internal chambers of $X_{23}$. \end{example}